 The instrumentation for monitoring rock mechanical response was installed in two stages.
-The instruments used to monitor the drilling phase of the canister boreholes were installed within vertically drilled boreholes located 0.3m from the periphery of the deposition hole.
-These instruments are referred to as primary instruments in the following section.
-Following drilling of the deposition holes, complementary instruments were then installed within boreholes drilled from within the deposition holes.
+The instruments used to monitor the drilling phase of the canister boreholes were installed within vertically drilled boreholes located 0.3 m from the periphery of the deposition hole.
+These instruments are referred to as primary (Table 2-1) instruments in the following section.
+Following the drilling of the deposition holes, complementary instruments (Table 2-2) were installed within boreholes extending from the deposition holes.